core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ~~~
 {: #request-hash-table title="Request-Hash Option" artwork-align="center"}

-The Request-Hash option is identical in all its properties to the Request-Tag option defined in {{I-D.ietf-core-echo-request-tag}}, with the following exceptions:
+The Request-Hash option is identical in all its properties to the Request-Tag option defined in {{RFC9175}}, with the following exceptions:

 * It may be arbitrarily long.